 The Review notes that the effect of AFIs might differ by context.
 These differences were not empirically tested, however.
 Moderating factors assumed to influence the effectiveness of AFIs are:

 The Review emphasises that for AFIs to be an effective deterrent to those engaged in organised crime, offenders must believe that the risk of being negatively impacted by AFIs is high enough to be taken seriously.
 The absence of such a perception among offenders may be due to implementation challenges for these interventions, among other factors.
-Some of these challenges are summarised below.
+Some of these challenges are summarized below.

 While ‘fighting’ organised crime is considered core to the police mission, the skills and knowledge required to successfully implement AFIs in this area of law enforcement have been viewed as a specialist function within policing.
 Despite calls for greater investment, the mainstreaming and routinisation of financial investigation and AFIs within policing and law enforcement agencies remains a significant challenge in contemporary practice.